meduzen/transport-delays/README.md

 > [!WARNING]
 > This is still super early work in progress.
 If you want to use the code and be able to seed the database, you currently need MySQL 8 as driver in order to be able to deal with the `geography` column type (using RSID 4326).
+> Also, don’t consider database migrations as stabilized at this stage.

 ---